Walsh Family History

 Our Walsh Families

 The primary Walsh families included in this article came from County Kilkenny, Ireland in the late 1840s, and settled near Dubuque, Iowa in the 1850s.
-This includes the families of brothers and sister Edmund, Patrick, and Alice Walsh.
+This included the families of Edmund & Patrick Walsh and of Alice Walsh Brennan who were brothers and sister.
 The focus of this article explores the names of their parents.
 In addition Edmund Walsh was married to a Mary Walsh, and the parents of Mary are also explored.
-For further information on the descendants of Edmund, Patrick and Alice, as well as other possible brothers and sisters in their family, click on the 'Walsh Family Tree' link at the top of this page.
+For further information on the descendants of Edmund, Patrick and Alice, as well as the other probable brothers and sisters in this family, click on the 'Walsh Family Tree' link at the top of this page.

 Parents of Edmund Walsh

 Edmund Walsh and Mary Walsh, both immigrants from Ireland, were married on January 7, 1857 at old St. Raphael's Cathedral in Dubuque, Iowa.
 According to family lore and the marriage record at St. Raphael's, Mary was also a Walsh.
 Being from different Walsh families, this article attempts to look for clues about their parents and when the families arrived in America.
-This is based on snippets of information passed down through the family as well as from available records.
+Initially this research was based on snippets of information passed down through the family and has been supplemented with other available records.
 Although Iowa Vital Records did not locate a death certificate for Edmund Walsh, a death certificate was located for Mary.

-Family history mentions another possible sister (or close relative) of Mary (Walsh) Nash, Edmund's sister.
-This was Bridget Walsh who married John F Broderick in Ireland, and whose children were also baptized in Ballyhale Parish in County Kilkenny.
-They are cited in the baptism records to have lived in the area of Newmarket, about 3 miles from the Ballinteskin area.
+Family history also mentions another probable sister in the Walsh family.
+This was Bridget Walsh who married John Broderick in Ireland, and whose children were also baptized in Ballyhale Catholic Parish in County Kilkenny.
+Bridget and John Broderick are cited in the baptism records of their children to have lived in the area of Newmarket, about 3 miles from the Ballinteskin area.
 This information offers a second clue to where our Walshs may have lived in County Kilkenny.
 Bridget arrived in America via New York with most of her children on October 13 1851, aboard the ship Hungarian.

 One account in family history also mentions a brother named John Walsh who later moved to California.
 In January 1852, John, Edward and Patrick Walsh were deeded 40 acres of land in Washington township, Dubuque County, Iowa, the area that Edmund and Patrick farmed and raised their families.
-Robert Walsh may be the unnamed brother mentioned in family lore who lived in St. Louis.
-Robert is mentioned with the family aboard the ship Telassar and a Robert (of his age) is also found living near Lawrence in 1850 New Hampshire.
+The later whereabouts of brother John Walsh is is unknown to this author.
+Another brother in the family was named Robert Walsh, and he may be the unnamed brother mentioned in family lore who lived in St. Louis.
+Robert is mentioned with the family aboard the ship Telassar and a Robert (of his age) is also found living near Lawrence in the 1850 New Hampshire census.
 Robert seems to be the unmarried Robert Welsh who was living in St. Louis in 1860 and 1870.

-A search of early Irish baptism records turns up the most likely possibility for the parents of Edmund Walsh and his brothers and sisters.
+A search of early Irish baptism records turns up the most likely possibility for the parents of Edmund, Patrick, Alice and Mary Walsh of Dubuque County.
 The family of Thomas Walsh and Mary Keefe (or Keeffe) lived in the Ballinteskin area of County Kilkenny, and available baptisms for their children include John (1824), Bridget?
 (1826), Edward (1829), Robert (1832), and Mary (1834).
 In this family Edward, Robert, Mary and possibly John are close matches to our Walshs.
-Lawrence (Walsh) Welch, mentioned above, was also a son of Thomas Walsh and Mary Keefe.
+Lawrence (Walsh) Welch of New Hampshire, mentioned above, was also a son of Thomas Walsh and Mary Keefe.

-From this research there is every indication the parents of Edmund Walsh were named Thomas Walsh and Mary Keefe (Keeffe, O'Keeffe), who lived in the Ballinteskin area of County Kilkenny (located in the civil parish of Aghaviller, and the Catholic parish of Ballyhale).
+From this research there is every indication the parents of Edmund Walsh were named Thomas Walsh and Mary Keefe (Keeffe, O'Keeffe), who lived in the Ballinteskin area of County Kilkenny which is located in the Catholic parish of Ballyhale and the civil parish of Aghaviller.
 This was the area our Walsh family was raised before coming to America.
-This area is in the heart of what was commonly called the "Walsh Mountains", an area that many Walsh families have lived since the 13th century.
+This area is in the heart of what was commonly called the "Walsh Mountains", an area that many Walsh families had lived since perhaps the 13th century.

 County Kilkenny Baptism/Birth Records: